Part One of an Interview with Craig McLellan, Founder and CEO, ThinkOn

 Q: What inspired you to launch ThinkOn?

-I’m a proud Canadian, and in 2012 I wanted to enter the Canadian technology market, delivering high-quality services.
+I’m a proud, data-obsessed Canadian, and in 2012 I wanted to enter the Canadian technology market, delivering high-quality services centered on creating sustainable data and cloud solutions.
 I recognized that the Canadian marketplace didn’t need another Salesforce and I didn’t want to be a fully integrated service provider.

-I wanted to focus ThinkOn as a decidedly wholesale service from the very beginning.
+I wanted to focus ThinkOn as channel-centric from the very beginning.

 Today we have over 1,100 enterprise and commercial customers.
 Only one is directly contracted, and that was our very first customer – they are still with us, which I am proud of.